-Health & Physical Education: Bachelor of Science (B.S.E.)
+Health & Physical Education: Bachelor of Science (B.A. and B.S.E.)

-Williams Baptist University in Walnut Ridge, Ark., offers the Bachelor of Science in Education (B.S.E.) in Health & Physical Education.
+Williams Baptist University in Walnut Ridge, Ark., offers the Bachelor of Science in Education (B.A. and B.S.E.) in Health & Physical Education.

 The program in health and physical education is designed for students seeking teacher licensure K-12 and a coaching endorsement.
 The program stresses the relevance, diversity, and importance of the role of health and physical education.
 The Williams’ Health and Physical Education program is approved by National Association for Sports and Physical Education.